Warley Hospital - Brentwood, Essex

 * * *

 With the wards barren, the patient records that remained were confined to a single room near admin.
 Most had already been moved into storage, though the final batch – dozens of lever arch binders - was still awaiting collection during my visit.
 Almost all concerned outpatient clinics (which in the 1960s dealt with almost 15,000 patients a year ) though a handful concerned inpatients and hospital business.

 "There was this one woman and she’d be completely normal – but whenever the royals would come on the radio she’d go berserk.
 'Imposters!', she used to say.
 'Imposters!' and start shouting at the ceiling.
 (They had the radios up high in those days, ‘cause they’d smash them if they were down low, you see). ….And she always wore these long dark grey clothes, and a lovely blouse with a broach there at the top.
 She thought she was royalty."

-Older records were located at the Essex Record Office, with those older than a hundred years free to browse.
-Exceptionally detailed – they testified to the limited nature of early treatments (very little beyond opium, while for physical illness, leeches and bleeding were used) and often the staggering rate at which people could decline.
-They also contained details on many children treated at the hospital.
+Earlier records were located at the Essex Record Office, with those older than a hundred years free to browse.
+Exceptionally detailed – they testified to the limited nature of early treatments (very little beyond opium for mental distress, while for physical illness, leeches and bleeding were still used) and also the staggering rate at which people could decline.
+They also contained details on the many children treated at the hospital.
 Until 1902, when a children's ward was established (with swings and see-saws in the airing courts), children were indiscriminately mixed with adults; and records from the 19th Century give some sense of the upheaval this may have caused.